0xarpit/0xarpit/README.md

 • Azure Security Engineer (AZ-500) - 2020 <br />
 • Azure Security Fundamentals (AZ-900) - 2020 <br />
 • Certified Ethical Hacker v9 – 2016 <br />

+Arpit is always interested to hear from colleagues, managers or interesting creative folk, so feel free to contact if you’d like to connect.<br />

 - 👨‍💻 All of my projects are available at [https://github.com/0xarpit](https://github.com/0xarpit)